-1. Any large-scale solar farm that does not meet the requirements of Section 3(B)(17), above.
+1. Any large-scale solar farm.

 Section 4.
 Application Procedures

 A. Classification of Projects

 Each project subject to Site Plan Review shall be classified by the CEO as a Major Development or a Minor Development.

 B. Major Developments

 Any project involving any of the following shall be classified by the CEO as a Major Development.
 Any project initially classified as a Major Development may be reclassified as a Minor Development upon a finding by the Planning Board that the project does not meet any of the requirements for classification as a Major Development.
 After such reclassification all further review shall be conducted by the CEO.